trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-There, collection caretaker Pascal Eckhoff entered the information from the data sheet into the digital collection database[^10], where we saw that this animal was not the first specimen of _Aratinga jandaya_ in the museum's Bird Collection.
+There, collection caretaker Pascal Eckhoff entered the information from the data sheet into the digital collection database[^10], where we saw that this animal was not the first specimen of _Aratinga jandaya_ in the museum’s Bird Collection.
 In 1895 and 1923, the collection had received two other specimens for its study skin collection.
 Moreover, the Ornithological Collection also contains other Jendaya parakeets preserved in alcohol as well as a skeleton.

 <figure>